 What are the experts saying?

-In a small business, it is typically the one-person accounting department who is found to be the thief.
+In a small to medium-sized business, it is typically the one-person accounting department who is found to be the thief.
 In other words, the person you least suspect is usually the one who commits the crime.

 What can you do to protect your business from employee fraud?